NavTrust: Benchmarking Trustworthiness for Embodied Navigation: Experiments

 Progress in embodied navigation relies on standardized metrics that are widely adopted across benchmarks.
 These metrics provide task-agnostic evaluations of agent behavior, which enable consistent comparisons between VLN and OGN.
 We adopt the following metrics in our experiments:

 \textbf{Success Rate (SR)}: Measures the percentage of episodes where the agent reaches the goal.\\ \textbf{Success-weighted Path Length (SPL)}: A normalized metric (0-1) that balances goal completion with navigation efficiency by weighting path optimality with success ~\cite{r2r}.
 It is formally defined as: $\text{SPL} = \frac{1}{N} \sum_{i=1}^{N} S_i \frac{L_i^\star}{\max(L_i, L_i^\star)}$ where $S_i$ is the binary success indicator for episode $i$, $L_i$ is the path length executed by the agent, and $L_i^{\star}$ is the geodesic shortest-path distance from start to goal.\\ \textbf{Performance Retention Score (PRS)}: Quantifies robustness by reporting the fraction of clean performance an agent retains on average.
-For a given performance metric $m \in \{\text{SR}, \text{SPL}\}$, the PRS for agent $a$ is defined as: $\text{PRS}_m(a) = \frac{1}{K} \sum_{k=1}^{K} \frac{m_{a,k}}{m_{a,0}}$ where $m_{a,0}$ represents the agent's performance on the clean split and $m_{a, k}$ is the performance under corruption $k$ within a suite of $K$ corruptions.
-We report PRS based on SR and SPL. $\text{PRS}\in[0,1]$; 1 denotes perfect robustness, while 0 indicates total failure across the suite.
+For a given performance metric $m \in \{\text{SR}, \text{SPL}\}$, the PRS for agent $a$ is defined as: $\text{PRS}_m(a) = \frac{1}{K} \sum_{k=1}^{K} \frac{m_{a,k}}{m_{a,0}}$ where $m_{a,0}$ represents the agent's performance on the clean split and $m_{a, k}$ is the performance under corruption $k$ within a suite of $K$ corruptions. $\text{PRS}\in[0,1]$ measures retention relative to each agent's own clean baseline, isolating robustness from absolute capability.
+We report absolute SR and SPL, noting that PRS saturates for agents near the performance floor.